jupyterhub/pytest-jupyterhub/docs/source/contributing/setup.md

 ## Setting up a development install

-When developing JupyterHub, you would need to make changes and be able to instantly view the results of the changes.
+When developing Pytest JupyterHub, you would need to make changes and be able to instantly test the changes.
 To achieve that, a developer install is required.

 :::{note}
 This guide does not attempt to dictate _how_ development